How to Make a Kid's Headboard With Built-In Nightlights

 Wrap the lights around the screws in a variety of directions, creating a moon shape, tucking in the stray lights.

 Use hot glue to adhere the glow-in-the-dark stars around the moon.
-Save at least four large stars to cover the screws that will be used to attach the board onto wall.
+Save at least four large stars to cover the screws that will be used to attach the board onto the wall.

 Place foam floor protector pads (normally used for chairs) on the back of the board to keep it slightly off the wall, allowing the plug to come out the back.

-Place the headboard in position on the wall behind bed.
+Place the headboard in position on the wall behind the bed.
 Make sure it is level and screw into the wall studs.
 Place four screws near the top third of the board.
 Cover the screws with the stars.